khush3/khush3/README.md

 ### Hi!

-I am broadly interested in developing robots that can learn to perform a task from its experience of interacting with an environment.
+I am broadly interested in developing robots that can learn to perform a task from their experience of interacting with an environment.
 In particular, I am inclined towards using reinforcement learning based approaches to solve a problem.

 - To know more about me, drop by [my website](https://khush3.github.io/).